mendixlabs/carousel/README.md

 ## Dependencies

-* Mendix 6 Environment.
+* Mendix 6 environment.
 Tested on 6.8.0

-## Configuration
-* Create an entity that inherits from the System.image
-  * Add String "Caption" attribute (Optional)
-  * Add String "Description" attribute (Optional)

-* For static Images, add the images directly to the widget from Source - Static Tab

 ## Properties
 * Data Source
-  * Entity;The entity with the images to display
+  * Entity; The entity with the images to display
-  * Source;Type of Source could be Xpath, Microflow or Static
+  * Source; Type of source could be XPath, Microflow or Static
-  * Caption;Based on attribe, caption shown on image
+  * Caption; Based on attribute, caption shown on image
-  * Description;Based on attribe, Description shown on image
+  * Description; Based on attribute, description shown on image
-* Source - Xpath
+* Source - XPath
-  * Constraint;Constraint to image entity
+  * Constraint; Constraint to image entity
 * Source - Microflow
-  * Data Source Microflow;Returns images for carousel
+  * Data Source Microflow; Returns images for carousel
 * Source - Static
   * Images To Display
      - Data Source
-        - Image Caption;caption shown on image
+        - Image Caption; Caption shown on image
-        - Image Description;Description shown on image
+        - Image Description; Description shown on image
-        - Image/Picture;image to display on carousel
+        - Image/Picture; Image to display on carousel
-     - Behaviour
+     - Behavior
-        - On Click;what action to excute when image is clicked
+        - On Click; what action to execute when image is clicked
         - Call Microflow; Microflow to execute when image is clicked
         - Open Page; Page to open when image is clicked
 * Carousel
-  * Use Image Navigation;Move to next image or back
+  * Navigators; Show or hide navigators
-  * Indicators;index of image in the carousel shown by the dots
+  * Indicators; Index of image in the carousel shown by the dots
-  * Interval;Duration of image transitions
+  * Interval; Duration of image transitions
-  * Pause On Hover:Pause image transitions on hover
+  * Pause On Hover: Pause image transitions on hover
-  * Slide Images;Move through images by sliding them
+  * Slide Images; Move through images by sliding them
 * Appearance
-  * Width;width of the carousel
+  * Width; Width of the carousel
-  * WidthUnits;Measurement for width percent,pixels or auto
+  * WidthUnits; Measurement for width percent,pixels or auto
-  * Height;Height of the carousel
+  * Height; Height of the carousel
-  * HeightUnits;Measurement for Height percent,pixels or auto
+  * HeightUnits; Measurement for Height percent,pixels or auto
-* Behaviour
+* Behavior
-  * On Click;what action to excute when image is clicked
+  * On Click; What action to execute when image is clicked
-  * Call Microflow;Microflow to execute when image is clicked
+  * Call Microflow; Microflow to execute when image is clicked
-  * Open Page;Page to open when image is clicked
+  * Open Page; Page to open when image is clicked

-Source and [Sample project](https://github.com/akileng56/ImageCarouselReact/tree/master/test) at GitHub
+Source and [Sample project](https://github.com/mendixlabs/carousel/tree/master/test) at GitHub

-Please contribute fixes and extensions at https://github.com/akileng56/ImageCarouselReact
+Please contribute fixes and extensions at https://github.com/mendixlabs/carousel